 The Molweni Trail Run podiums were dominated by unfamiliar names, hopefully to become stars on the rise like last year's winner, Johardt van Heerden.
 After a challenging prologue in miserable wet conditions, race day bloomed with clear skies and a warm sun.
 The glorious gorge, with lush forests and dramatic waterfalls, welcomed the brave 32km athletes, with hardly a hint of the brutal climbs to come.

 Hidden behind the Cape Fold mountains is a plant, the spekboom, doing its synthesising best to keep our planet in orbit.
 Maybe ‘in orbit’ is a bit dramatic, but it certainly giving us breathers a gap to mend that vital space between Earth’s surface and the dark empty space of space.

 To stay informed about our Trail Clinics in Gauteng (29-30 July 2017), Knysna (Jul 2017), and Cape Town (November 2017), tell us a bit about yourself through the nine-question survey below.
 You'll be added to the mailing list for future news.

 Develop your trail running skills, speed, and stamina, while experiencing amazing trails, wildlife, scenery, and friendships at TRAIL magazine's Trail Camps.
-The next is planned for the Injisuthi area in the first quarter of 2017, with coaching and distances to suit all levels.
+The next is being held in the Injisuthi area from 31 March to 2 April 2017, with coaching and distances to suit all levels.